 Try local food and beverage

 - What better way to experience a culture than through its food?
 Don’t hold back.
 Everything here is quality and nothing is half-assed.
 The portion sizes encourage trying something new or that you wouldn’t normally eat/drink.
-The dishes are broken down on the menu outside the kiosk and inside your passport so the only surprise will be, “Holy shit.
+The dishes are broken down on the menu outside the kiosk and inside your passport so the only surprise will be, “Holy crap.
 You’re telling me this cheesecake is made outta corn?”

 - The food and drinks are the suitcase into which the whole trip is packed.
 No?
 How about… The food and drinks are the overhead bin into which the entire trip is violently stuffed.
 Regardless of the metaphor, I am not a food blogger.
 This is literally all I have for food and beverage photos.
 I’m not wasting any time between purchase and face-stuffing.
 If you’re into food pictures + information, check out the Disney Food Blog.